eq-lab/warden-yield-docs/docs/stake.md

 ## Stake WARP

-Later you'll be able to stake Warden's [WARP token](https://docs.wardenprotocol.org/tokens/warp-token/warp) to get more WARP from the 1:1.2 airdrop at the [Warden Protocol](https://wardenprotocol.org) mainnet launch.
+Starting from the **middle of August 2024**, you'll be able to stake Warden's [WARP token](https://docs.wardenprotocol.org/tokens/warp-token/warp).
+It'll allow you to get more WARP from the 1:1.2 airdrop at the [Warden Protocol](https://wardenprotocol.org) mainnet launch.

 Stay tuned!